olvaffe/olv-notes/systems/init/login.md

 - `/etc/login.defs` is the config file
   - it is shared by multiple tools and only a subset of configs are applicable to login
-- agetty initializes tty and prompts for user name
+- `login` is started by agetty and prompts for password
-  - it runs as root
-  - it opens `/dev/ttyN`
-  - it calls `tcgetsid` and `TIOCSCTTY` to make sure `/dev/ttyN` is the controlling terminal
-  - it closes `STDIN_FILENO` and reopens `/dev/ttyN` to make sure it is stdin
-  - it calls `tcsetpgrp` to make itself foreground
-  - it prompts `<hostname> login: ` and reads login name
-  - it `execv`s `login -- <username>`
 - `init_tty`
+  - it closes the current stdin/stdout/stderr and calls `vhangup`
   - it gets the terminal path, `/dev/ttyN`, via `ttyname(STDIN_FILENO)`
-  - it opens the termianl and dups the fd to stdin/stdout/stderr
+  - it opens the terminal and dups the fd to stdin/stdout/stderr
 - `init_loginpam`
   - `pam_start("login", username, &conv, &pamh);`
     - `username` is specified by `agetty`
     - `conv` is `misc_conv` from `libpam_misc`
     - this function allocates a `pam_handle_t` and reads both
       - `/etc/pam.d/<service>`
+        - `<service>` is `login` in this case
         - these rules are added to `pamh->handlers.conf`
       - `/etc/pam.d/other`
         - these rules are added to `pamh->handlers.other`, which is used only